chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Fri Jan  5 20:26:20 CST 2018

 I opened my terminal to code on Sun Jan  7 16:43:10 CST 2018

+I opened my terminal to code on Sun Jan  7 16:43:13 CST 2018